svlada/springboot-security-jwt/etc/blog.md

 #### AjaxLoginProcessingFilter

-AbstractAuthenticationProcessingFilter class is responsible for processing of HTTP-based authentication requests.
-Please note that AuthenticationManager must be set for this class.

-AjaxLoginProcessingFilter is overriding AbstractAuthenticationProcessingFilter to provide implementation for AJAX based authentication.
+First step is to extend AbstractAuthenticationProcessingFilter to provide custom processing of Ajax authentication requests.

 Parsing and basic validation of incoming JSON payload is done in the AjaxLoginProcessingFilter#attemptAuthentication method.
 If authentication JSON payload is valid, actual authentication logic is delegated to AjaxAuthenticationProvider class.